k-puneeth/Recognition-of-Visibility-Graphs/README.md

 # Recognition-of-Visibility-Graphs
-Project under the guidance of Pradeesha ashok
+Project under the guidance of Prof.Pradeesha ashok